neumino/neumino.github.io/movies.md

-### The Emoji Movie
+### Girls Trip
-*Released on 2017-07-28, vote average 5*
+*Released on 2017-07-21, vote average 6.7*

-Gene, a multi-expressional emoji, sets out on a journey to become a normal emoji.
+Four girlfriends take a trip to New Orleans for an annual festival and, along the way, rediscover their wild sides and strengthen the bonds of sisterhood.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/KFv5bgIOlg4?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/2A3TcTcnYFQ?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>